Skip over main navigation

 The process of choosing a school or college for a child or young person with SEN differs depending on whether they have an EHC plan or not

-• Home schooling and ‘education otherwise’
+• Home education and ‘education otherwise’

-Home schooling and ‘education otherwise’
+Home education and ‘education otherwise’

 For some children or young people, school or college may not be suitable, and they may need to be educated at home or elsewhere